executablebooks/jupyter-cache/docs/using/cli.md

 Commands:
-  add              Add notebook(s) to the project. add-with-assets  Add notebook(s) to the project, with possible asset files. list             List notebooks in the project. remove-ids       Remove notebook(s) from the project, by ID. remove-uris      Remove notebook(s) from the project, by URI. show             Show details of a notebook.
+  add              Add notebook(s) to the project. add-with-assets  Add notebook(s) to the project, with possible asset files. clear            Remove all notebooks from the project. list             List notebooks in the project. remove           Remove notebook(s) from the project, by ID/URI. show             Show details of a notebook.
 ```